Introduction: Garbanzo Griddle Bread

 Once your griddle is medium hot, add a little oil to the griddle (Photo 1) and spoon the Garbanzo batter onto the griddle and flatten as seen in Photo 2.

 Fry on one side 2 or 3 minutes until medium brown and flip (Photo 3).
 Fry until brown on the other side.
 The aroma of the frying bread is wonderful!
+Your appetite will soar as you breath in that delicious aroma, but don't worry, the Garbanzo Griddle Bread is very satisfying and filling.

 The batter will make 2 large or 3 medium-sized breads as seen in Photo 4.